How do you prepare matcha tea? The preparation of Matcha tea is actually not difficult, you just have to pay attention to a few little things.

 This approach is only now following because not everyone has a blender at home.
 Nevertheless, this method has to be mentioned for a matcha tea preparation without a broom.
 Even if a little more cleaning is required, this is offset by the record speed at which such a mixer works.
 It's that simple: Pour 80 degrees hot water into the mixer, add the matcha powder, put on the lid and switch on.
 You should start with the lowest setting and then turn it up slowly from there.
 The result will be similar to the traditional broom method.
 The powder dissolves completely.
 You can also generate a lot of foam if necessary.

 If none of the five suggestions given are applicable, we have one last ace up our sleeve: a spoon.
 Put 1/2 teaspoon of matcha powder in the bottom of a bowl or cup, then add a tiny bit of hot, non-boiling water, and use the back of the spoon to make a paste.
 The aim is to dissolve all matcha lumps that might be present, as the matcha powder is partially electrostatically charged due to its fine granularity.
 Once that's done, fill the rest of the bowl with hot water and you can enjoy the tea!
 It's not ideal, but sufficient in times of need.

 Preparing Matcha tea without a broom is really no art and as you have seen, there are many different ways of making Matcha tea.
 But of course it's best to have your own relaxing tea ceremony.
 If you decide to do it, you shouldn't do without traditional accessories.
 Our lovingly put together sets contain, in addition to a Matcha tea, all the utensils you need for traditional preparation.
 And all of this at a particularly great price-performance ratio.

-Your Matcha Magic team wishes you lots of fun preparing Matcha tea!
+Your team at wishes you a lot of fun preparing Matcha tea Matcha Magic!